Flat Fee Landlord

 Cash Flow vs. Dividends

 Rental income is the real estate equivalent of dividends — with one significant difference.
-Dividends are paid at the discretion of a company's board.
+Dividends are paid at the discretion of a company's board and can be cut or eliminated at any time.
 Rent is paid by a contractual obligation in a signed lease.
 On a properly structured rental property with a qualified tenant, the cash flow is more predictable and more reliable than dividend income from any individual stock.

-On a $2,500/month Northern Virginia rental with professional management, a landlord who bought right can generate $500–$800/month in net cash flow — plus the tenant is paying down the mortgage and the property is appreciating.
-That's three simultaneous wealth-building mechanisms from one asset.
+On a $2,800/month Northern Virginia rental with professional flat fee management, a landlord with a $350,000 purchase (20% down, $280,000 mortgage at 6.5%) can generate approximately $300-$600/month in net cash flow after all expenses.
+Plus the tenant is paying down the mortgage ($400-$500/month in principal reduction) and the property is appreciating.
+That is three simultaneous wealth-building mechanisms from one asset.

-Depreciation allows you to deduct the cost of the property structure over 27.5 years — generating a paper loss that offsets rental income even while the property is cash-flowing positively.
-A $250,000 property with $50,000 allocated to land generates approximately $7,273/year in depreciation deductions — $7,273 in taxable income reduced or eliminated.
+Depreciation.
+The IRS allows you to deduct the cost of the property structure over 27.5 years — generating a paper loss that offsets rental income even while the property is cash-flowing positively.
+A $300,000 property with $60,000 allocated to land generates approximately $8,727/year in depreciation deductions.
+For an investor in the 24% marginal tax bracket, that is $2,094 in annual tax savings — cash in your pocket from an imaginary expense.

-The 1031 exchange allows you to sell a rental property and defer capital gains taxes indefinitely by rolling proceeds into a like-kind property.
+1031 exchange.
+When you sell a rental property, you can defer all capital gains taxes by rolling proceeds into a like-kind property within specific time limits (45 days to identify, 180 days to close).
 Stock investors have no equivalent mechanism.
-Over decades of compounding, the tax deferral available through real estate can be worth more than the investment returns themselves.
+Over decades of compounding, the ability to sell and reinvest without a tax event creates an enormous advantage.

 Real Estate as an Inflation Hedge